EDM Chord Progression Deep Dive

 - vi – the chord built off of the 6th scale degree in any key AND the most likely minor chord you’ll find in EDM

-If you’re a performing musician (or you have access to record a live performer), then start by recording your chord progression.
-Otherwise, it is simple to create your chord progressions in a variety of DAWs including:
+One of the best ways to get good at thinking in terms of Roman numerals is to translate music into Roman numerals.
+If you’re a performing musician (or you have access to record a live performer), then start by recording your chord progressions.
+Drawing/recording MIDI chords into most DAWs is pretty simple and then you can play around with them, listen to them, play them on different instruments.
+There are a variety of DAWs including:

 - FL Studio